selfup/unigen-rs/README.md

 ### Windows

-If you are using Win 7, upgrade to Windows 10.
+If you are using Win 7, 8, or 8.1, upgrade to Windows 10.

-If you are running 8 or 8.1, upgrade to 10.

 If you are running 10, go to this [PAGE](https://www.rust-lang.org/downloads.html#win-foot)